Close

 Preparation for Thigh Lift Surgery

 Prior to your surgery, you will see Dr Dona to revisit your surgical plan and to discuss any additional questions that may have come to mind after your consultation.
-In addition to meeting with Dr Dona again prior to your surgery, our amazingly friendly team which includes our senior nurses, are always available to answer any question you may have.
+In addition to meeting with Dr Dona again prior to your surgery, our friendly team, which includes our senior nurses, are always available to answer any question you may have.

-Thigh Lift – Minimal Incision
+Thigh Lift – Limited Incision

-A Minimal incision thigh lift involves making the surgical incisions where the inner, upper thigh joins the groin.
+A Limited incision thigh lift involves making the surgical incisions where the inner, upper thigh joins the groin.
 This type of thigh lift surgery is considered only if there is a small amount of excess skin located near the upper inner thigh.
 The scar will be located along your groin crease only.

 Full Thigh Lift